samkatt/gbapomdp/docs/installation.rst

 The sources for General Bayes-adaptive POMDPs can be downloaded from the `Github repo`_.

-You can either clone the public repository:
+You can either clone the repository:

 .. code-block:: console